Our mission is to protect and improve the local environmental resources of Montgomery County related to agriculture and food.

 -Convening current providers of residential and municipal composting services and programs to promote regulatory and legislative opportunities for composting facilities of various scale within Montgomery County.
 Our Working Group serves as a central connection point for County leaders, organizations, and other stakeholders interested in advancing composting efforts.
 In April 2019, we hosted a tour of the Prince Georges County Organics Composting Facility for more than 20 of these stakeholders; read about the tour here, courtesy of the Montgomery County Civic Federation .

 Compost Market Study – EIWG members are working to research the need for a study of the market for compost in the County.
 Topics of interest include: how compost use is/is not addressed in County’s Strategic Plan, how to supplement that information, and how to promote compost use residentially and in large institutions.

 Reducing wasted food – EIWG members are researching and helping to establish appropriate strategies to address the reduction of wasted food in the County, such as participating in gleaning projects with Community Food Rescue, and working with local farms and the Office of Agricultural Services.
 Our Working Group hosted a gleaning of sweet potato greens at Red Wiggler Farm in August 2018, in collaboration with the Montgomery County Master Gardeners.

 Educating about a healthy plant based diet – The EIWG shares and promotes resources and information pertaining to the nutritional and environmental benefits of eating a whole foods, plant forward diet.
-In 2019, we will be working with the Food Education Working Group to research and promote opportunities to implement plant forward diets in County schools and institutions.
+In 2019, we will launch a Plant Forward Cooking blog series to share recipes and cooking tips using hyper-local, seasonal produce.